exporl/apex-documentation/development/android-build-and-install-instructions.md

 a SO with an ABI identical to the system's SO (for each device), but that's an impossible task.

-By shipping it as a static archive, OpenSSL is simply included within Apex, and we avoid any calls to `dlopen`.
+By shipping it as a static archive, OpenSSL is simply included within APEX, and we avoid any calls to `dlopen`.

 ##### Build tools